The L-Homology Fundamental Class for IP-Spaces and the Stratified Novikov Conjecture: Review of IP bordism

-\begin{proof} Give $X$ the stratification of Proposition \ref{p2}.
-By Remark \ref{r6}(iii), the restriction of this stratification to $X-\partial X$ has properties (a) and (b) of Definition \ref{def.ipspace}.
-Give $\partial X$ the stratification of Proposition \ref{p1}(iv).
-Part (c) of Definition \ref{d2} implies that the links of $\partial X$ are also links of $X-\partial X$, so $\partial X$ satisfies Definition \ref{def.ipspace}. \end{proof} Next we consider IP bordism groups.
+Next we consider IP bordism groups.
 There are two ways to define them: \begin{enumerate} \item The objects and bordisms are the compact oriented IP-spaces and $\partial$-IP-spaces. \item An object is a compact oriented IP-space with a given stratification, and similarly for the bordisms. \end{enumerate} Pardon \cite{pardon} does not make it clear which definition he is using, but fortunately the two definitions give the same bordism groups by \cite{f}.
 We will use the first definition.